alyssaong1/caf-terraform-landingzones-starter/documentation/3-MultiSubscription.md

 We will first deploy the shared platform components from level 0 to 2.
 Once the platform has been deployed, the next scenario is where you will provision the Azure Subscriptions/Landing Zones for the individual teams and/or projects in the organization in level 3.
 We call this the Azure Vending Machine layer, as it is a process that takes in the configuration values for the project/team and generates the infrastructure as code to be deployed.

 In most cases, the organization's platform team would manage levels 0-3.
-Individual teams would make their own resource customizations and additions on level 4, based on their project requirements.
+Individual teams would make their own resource customizations and additions on level 4, based on their project or application requirements.

 ## Creating your first Azure Subscription manually